People

 Supervision

-I would be delighted to hear from potential MPhil or PhD students interested in religious tolerance and intolerance in the modern world; religion, state and society in Russia; religion and spirituality in the Soviet Union; or Jehovah's Witnesses worldwide.
+I have supervised many PhD students to completion, several of whom are now working at universities and research institutions around the world.
+I would be delighted to hear from potential MPhil or PhD students interested in topics such as religious tolerance and intolerance in the modern world; religion, state, and society in Russia; religion and spirituality in the Soviet Union; or Jehovah's Witnesses worldwide.

 Teaching

-I have supervised undergraduate dissertations and MA dissertations across a broad range of subjects relating to late Imperial, Soviet and post-Soviet Russia as well as the history of religion in modern Europe.
+I have supervised both undergraduate and Master's dissertations across a range of subjects, including late Imperial, Soviet and post-Soviet Russia, as well as the history of religion in modern Europe.